tammets/restrict-contributor-content/README.md

 # Restrict Contributor Content Plugin

-This WordPress plugin restricts contributors from creating new content (posts, pages, etc.) except H5P content.
+This WordPress plugin restricts contributors from creating new content (posts, pages, etc.) except for H5P content.
 Contributors can only create and edit H5P content through the H5P plugin.
+Additionally, this plugin hides the **Posts**, **Pages**, and **Comments** sections from contributors in the WordPress admin interface.

 ## Installation